 |10:30 AM||7:30 PM|

-The pick-up and drop-off location at the IDB is in front of the 21 Drydock Avenue Entry Plaza adjacent to Roxy's Grilled Cheese and Triangle Coffee.
+The pick-up and drop-off location at the IDB is in front of the 21 Drydock Avenue Entry Plaza adjacent to Fare Well and Triangle Coffee.
 The pick-up and drop-off location at North Station is on Haverhill Street, about 100 feet from the corner of Haverhill St. and Causeway St. The pick-up and drop-off location at South Station is on Summer Street, adjacent to the Federal Reserve building.

 Jamestown acquired leasehold interests in the Innovation and Design Building in 2013 and is committed to enhancing the facility and fostering a thriving innovation community at the building for many years to come.